Alu Alkhanov: Election controversy

 Alkhanov's platform was effectively a continuation of his predecessor's policies, with Chechnya continuing to remain part of Russia; economic autonomy; attracting aid and investment; cutting unemployment and the Russian military presence; and opening peace talks with separatist leader Aslan Maskhadov.

 In the event, Alkhanov won by a landslide majority with 73.67% of the votes on an 85.25% turnout.
 Khamidov was second, with 8.95 percent, and Abdula Bugayev came third, with 4.5%.
 Visayev was fourth, Abuyev fifth, Asakov sixth and Aidamarov seventh, gaining between 0.6% to 4.3% of the vote.
 1% of voters voted "against all candidates".

 The results of the election were regarded with scepticism by some outside observers and the Chechen opposition.
-The U.S. Department of State, and International Helsinki Federation for Human Rights questioned the fairness of the elections and highlighting the disqualification of Saidullayev.
+The U.S. Department of State, and International Helsinki Federation for Human Rights questioned the fairness of the elections and highlighted the disqualification of Saidullayev.
 The elections was internationally monitored by the monitors from CIS and LAS; western monitors didn't participate in the monitoring of the elections despite being invited.
 Polling conditions have been questioned; Khamidov has said that his campaign staff had recorded numerous irregularities and will contest the vote results in court.

+Later career

+On the day of his resignation from the presidency, Alkhanov was appointed Deputy Minister of Justice of the Russian Federation.
+He holds the special rank of Colonel General of Justice.